apua/altair_mat/update_osbp_recipe/README.txt

 [v] Merge export cust feature to API class
 [v] Use methods that fetching index and then retrieving one by one [v] Use imperative to rewrite fetching
-[ ] Only export scripts and config files of customized OSBPs [ ] Update usage to wiki
+[v] Only export scripts and config files of customized OSBPs [v] Use index data to fast distinguish customized data [ ] Update usage to wiki